Causal Collaborative Filtering: A Unified Causal View of CF

 \subsubsection{\textbf{Inverse Propensity Scoring (IPS) Models}}

-In many cases, we do not have complete access to the recommendation platform.
-The basic idea of propensity scoring methods is to turn the outcomes of an observational study into pseudo-randomized trials by re-weighting the samples \cite{bonner2018causal}, so that $P(y|u,do(v))$ can be estimated from the observational data \cite{liang2016causal,schnabel2016recommendations,joachims2018deep}.
+In many cases, we do not have complete control of the recommendation platform or access to the randomized treatment data.
+The basic idea of inverse propensity scoring (IPS) methods is to turn the outcomes of an observational study into pseudo-randomized trials by re-weighting the samples \cite{bonner2018causal}, so that $P(y|u,do(v))$ can be estimated from the observational data \cite{schnabel2016recommendations,joachims2018deep}.
 More formally, according to the recommendation pipeline shown in Figure \ref{fig:causal}(a), the observed user preference $r_{uv}$ is considered as $r_{uv}\propto P(y|u,do(v))P(v|u)$, which is the multiplication between the user's real preference $P(y|u,do(v))$ and the probability that user $u$ had a chance to see the item $P(v|u)$.
-As a result, we have $P(y|u,do(v))\propto \frac{r_{uv}}{P(v|u)}$.
-This means that each example in the observational data should boost its probability by a factor equal to $1/P(v|u)$, and hence the name \textit{inverse propensity scoring} (aka \textit{inverse probability weighting} \cite[p.73]{pearl2016causal}), which corrects the observational data by removing the exposure bias.
-In this way, we can estimate $P(y|u,do(v))$ from the corrected observational data.
+As a result, we have $P(y|u,do(v))\propto \frac{r_{uv}}{P(v|u)}$, which means that each example in the observational data boosts its probability by a factor equal to $1/P(v|u)$, which corrects the observational data by removing the exposure bias.

-The advantage of IPS-based estimator is its convenience in implementation, and the disadvantage is that the estimator may not properly handle large shifts in exposure probability.
-For example, items with low probability of exposure $P(v|u)$ under the recommendation model will tend to have higher predicted scores \cite{bonner2018causal}.